kingsdigitallab/alice-thornton/frontend/posts/news/2024-05-23-new-navigation-tools.md

 ---
-title: "New Navigation Tools: Direct Access to Edition, Changes to Viewer and List of Contents."
+title: "New Navigation Tools: Direct Access to Edition, Changes to Viewer and List of Contents"
 feature: /assets/img/posts/new_viewer.jpeg
 status: live
 authors: